via-edge-ai/meta-mediatek-bsp/docs/boards/i350-evk.rst

 Playback
 ^^^^^^^^

-By default, the i350 EVK board ouputs audio on the first jack connector (headset) and on the second jack (line out) at the same time.
+By default, the i350 EVK board ouputs audio on the first jack connector (headset) and the second jack (line out) is disabled.

-It is possible to enable or disable these 2 outputs independently.
+It is possible to switch to the second line.
 In order to do that, you will need to change several alsa settings using the following commands:

-In order to disable the headset output:
+In order to disable the headset output and enable the Line out:

 .. prompt:: bash $

 	amixer sset -c mtsndcard 'Audio_Amp_L_Switch',0 Off
 	amixer sset -c mtsndcard 'Audio_Amp_R_Switch',0 Off
+	amixer sset -c mtsndcard 'Speaker_Amp_Switch',0 On

-In order to disable the line out:
+In order to switch back to Headset out:

 .. prompt:: bash $

+	amixer sset -c mtsndcard 'Audio_Amp_L_Switch',0 On
+	amixer sset -c mtsndcard 'Audio_Amp_R_Switch',0 On
 	amixer sset -c mtsndcard 'Speaker_Amp_Switch',0 Off

+The following command is an example that will start a music playback of a wav file that is already on the device:

+.. prompt:: bash $

+	aplay playback_file.wav

 Capture
 ^^^^^^^